meetoseh/backend/docs/redis/keys.md

 - `reddit:refresh_token`: the refresh token to use to authorize with reddit

-- `reddit:lock`: A lock that prevents us having multiple praw instances trying to use reddit at once, which will cause issues with the refresh token.
+- `reddit:lock`: A [smart lock](./locks.md) that prevents us having multiple praw instances trying to use reddit at once, which will cause issues with the refresh token.

 - `described_users:{sub}` goes to a string which is `1` if an instance is fetching this value, otherwise containing the jsonified representation of a `DescribedUser`